Morganza, Louisiana: Government

 The Village of Morganza is a municipality led by an elected Mayor along with three Council members.
 Clarence "Woots" Wells took office as Mayor in January 2019.
-His Council consists of Paul Wells, Julie Langlois, and Elton Savoy Jr. The Mayor and Council hold a public meeting at the town hall on the first Tuesday of every month.
+His Council consists of Paul Wells, Julie Langlois, and Elton Savoy Jr. The Mayor and Council hold a public meeting at the town hall on the second Tuesday of every month.

 The Morganza Police Department patrols an area of approximately 1.4 sqmi.
 The head of this agency is an appointed official, with the position currently held by Chief of Police Mark Ramagos.
 The department's main office is located at 112 LA Highway 3050.
 Its main area of responsibility is law enforcement and community service within the corporate limits of the Village of Morganza, although its officers are occasionally tasked to assist other area police agencies such as the Pointe Coupee Parish Sheriff's Office, the Louisiana State Police, and Louisiana Wildlife & Fisheries.
 The Morganza Police Department has a strong traffic enforcement presence along Louisiana Highway 1 and Louisiana Highway 10.